Dual-threat quarterback: Early history of dual-threats (1950s–70s)

-Also in 1972, Chicago Bears quarterback Bobby Douglass set the single-season rushing yards record for a quarterback, as he logged 968 yards.
+Also in 1972, Chicago Bears quarterback Bobby Douglass set the single-season rushing yards record for a quarterback, logging 968 yards.
 Douglass, however, was not considered a good passer.
 His receivers complained that his arm was "too strong," and he often overthrew the ball.
-The Bears attempted to create wild schemes, before discovering his rushing ability, leading to his record-breaking 1972 season.
+The Bears attempted to create unusual schemes for him before discovering his rushing ability, which led to his record-breaking 1972 season.
+From 1950 to 1988, Douglass' 1972 season was the only instance in which a quarterback passed 150 times and also had 100 rushing attempts within the same season.

 Another rare dual-threat quarterback that emerged in the 1970s was Steve Grogan.
-Drafted by the New England Patriots in 1975, Grogan scored 12 rushing touchdowns in the 1976 season, a record for quarterbacks which stood for 35 years.
-During the 1978 season, Grogan ran for 539 yards, on a team which set the NFL record for total rushing yards (3,165), which was held until the 2019 Baltimore Ravens rushing offense surpassed it.
-Limited by injuries during the middle part of his career, Grogan would transition to a more traditional pocket-passer by the mid-1980s.
+Drafted by the New England Patriots in 1975, Grogan scored 12 rushing touchdowns (TDs) in the 1976 season, a record for quarterbacks which stood for 35 years.
+During the 1978 season, Grogan ran for 539 yards on a team which set the NFL record for total rushing yards (3,165), which stood until the 2019 Baltimore Ravens rushing offense surpassed it.
+As he sustained injuries over his career, Grogan's mobility would decline and limited by these injuries, he transitioned to a more traditional pocket-passer toward the end of his career.